booleanbites/houzi-doc/_docs/tools/social_signon.md

 To get SHA-1 and SHA-256 certificates from the Google play console: https://developers.google.com/android/guides/client-auth#using_play_app_signing

+> You might also want to set the project name and email in Firebase > Settings > General > Public settings

 After adding the certificates, download the `google-services.json`.
 Place it at following place:

 - Android: `Project_HOME > android > app > google-services.json`